grumdrig/colossal/README.md

 ### Procedure Calls

 So what control structures are available to the Advenr programmer?
-The most important programming mechanism is procedure calls, which are implemented in-game by writing commands on paper, and later instructing the avatar (or some other entity in the game) to obey them.
+The most important programming mechanism is procedure calling, which is implemented in-game by writing commands on paper, and later instructing the avatar (or some other entity in the game) to obey them.
 These procedures may include instructions to obey other written